GalalMohammed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 16-whatsnext: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 * 17-hidethisword: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 * 18-letteronly: Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 Capital letters are included as well.
+* 19-AZ: Replace all characters A and c from input to Z and e respectively.